 Then you meet someone who holds the intense ALL that is you without walls and a filter and smiles as she says your soul is dark chocolate.
 She sees all the labels and none, potential without expectations, and wants a buy-in on all your bets, no strings attached.
 But life and time have other plans.
 You see, before someone can see you the way that she does, You need to see You like that.

 But you don’t know that, not yet.
 For that to happen, your aunt first has to show you another group of labels you’ve already glanced at before, briefly: Asperger’s, Autism, Neurodiverse.
 She doesn’t give them to you, she just points them out, encourages you to try them on.
 So you do.
-Before the doctor even confirms that they fit, you cry with surprise and joy like those babies who start wearing glasses, or those who hear their mother’s voice for the first time.
+Before the doctor even confirms that they fit, you cry with surprise and joy.

 This label fits you, warmly, snugly.
 It’s not too big, with expectant gaps to be filled.
 It’s not too tight, restrictive.
 It’s a label that stretches and grows with you, and finally one you can claim as your own, without trying, without pretending.
 Your family, best intentions in mind, tell you not to be defined by the label.
 But they still don’t understand; it’d be like asking a fish who’s been climbing trees his whole life not to let go and dive in, and you’ll gladly buy one with a thousand.